Times You May Need a Tooth Extraction

 Preparing for Dentures or Other Restorative Work

-Some patients require full or partial dentures due to widespread decay or damage.
-In such cases, remaining teeth may not be viable candidates for saving.
+Some patients require full or partial dentures if they have severely decayed or damaged teeth.
+In such cases, we may not be able to save remaining teeth.
 A dentist might remove them to ensure the proper fit and function of dentures or other prosthetics.
 This step is often part of a larger treatment plan aimed at restoring chewing ability, aesthetics, and oral health.

 At Williamsburg Dental, we are dedicated to your oral health.
 We always strive to preserve your natural tooth structure whenever possible.
-However, there are times a tooth extraction is necessary to prevent further damage.
+But sometimes a tooth extraction is necessary to prevent more tooth damage.
 Contact our office today to schedule a consultation and learn more about your treatment options.